dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 This standard can be extended in a number of areas:

-+ **Client Authentication Mechanisms**
++ **GC Authentication Mechanisms**

-    + An extension could define other mechanisms for the Client to authenticate to the GS and/or RS such as Mutual TLS or HTTP Signing.
+    + An extension could define other mechanisms for the GC to authenticate to the GS and/or RS such as Mutual TLS or HTTP Signing.
 Constrained environments could use CBOR {{RFC7049}} instead of JSON, and COSE {{RFC8152}} instead of JOSE, and CoAP {{RFC8323}} instead of HTTP/2.

 + **Grant**